Photo by Bryan Neuswanger / Shutterstock

 Fewer than 4,000 people get to call this beguiling mountain town in the heart of Greenbrier Valley home, but that’s good news if you’re swooping into the area for a break from a buzzy city.
 Drop your luggage at Maison Marcel, a 1920s manor house turned B&B less than one mile from downtown Lewisburg, and head for the nearest leg of the 78-mile Greenbrier River Trail, a former railroad turned public green space that Backpacker magazine named one of the best hiking routes in the country.

-In the town of Lewisburg proper, shop for pottery, paintings, and hand-crafted jewelry at WV Fine Artisans and Cooper Gallery; sample handcrafted Appalachian hard cider and dry aged mead made from heirloom apples and wildflower honey at Hawk Knob; and explore the local food scene, where the options run from old-school fancy (seared foie gras at The French Goat, the sister property of Maison Marcel) to lowbrow delicious (chili slaw dogs at Jim’s Drive In).
+In the town of Lewisburg proper, shop for pottery, paintings, and hand-crafted jewelry at WV Fine Artisans and Cooper Gallery; sample handcrafted Appalachian hard cider and dry aged mead made from heirloom apples and wildflower honey at Hawk Knob; and explore the local food scene, where the options run from old-school fancy (escargot at the French Goat, the sister property of Maison Marcel) to lowbrow delicious (chili slaw dogs at Jim’s Drive In).

-Time your visit to January 26, 2019, to catch 50 bands playing seven venues throughout downtown Lewisburg as part of its seventh annual West Virginia Winter Music Festival.
+Time your visit to January 24–25, 2020, to catch 50 bands playing seven venues throughout downtown Lewisburg as part of its eighth annual West Virginia Winter Music Festival.
 And be sure to check the events calendar at Carnegie Hall before setting out: One of only four Carnegie auditoriums in the world, it hosts Shakespearean theater, jazz pianists, cowboy-themed Christmas shows, and more.

 more from afar